techlaunch/COP1000_algebra_exercises/README.md

 	prompt("What you need?");
 ```

-## 6) Can you restate the conditional to use only one negation?
+## 7) Can you restate the conditional to use only one negation?
 ```javascript
 if (!(x < 10) || y <= 10 || z <= 25 || !dead) {
 	console.log("You know your DeMorgan's Laws");
 }
 ```

-## 7) Can you distribute the negation across the expression in parens?
+## 8) Can you distribute the negation across the expression in parens?
 ```javascript
 if (!(!alive || distance > 1000 || trapped || enemies < 0)) {
 	alert("game goes on");
 }
 ```

-## 8) Can you distribute the negation across the expression in parens?
+## 9) Can you distribute the negation across the expression in parens?
 ```javascript
 if (!(dead && level < 99 && world == "Earth")) {
 	alert ("Life goes on");
 }
 ```

+## 10) In programming, what is the opposite of black?

+## 11) In programming, what is the opposite of x > y ?

-## 9) Generate a random number between 0 and 1 in Javascript
+## 12) Generate a random number between 0 and 1 in Javascript

-## 10) Generate a random number between 0 and 10 in Javascript
+## 13) Generate a random number between 0 and 10 in Javascript

-## 11) Generate a random integer between 0 and 10 (inclusive)
+## 14) Generate a random integer between 0 and 10 (inclusive)

-## 12) Generate a random number between 5 and 10
+## 15) Generate a random number between 5 and 10

-## 12b) Generate a random integer between 5 and 10
+## 16) Generate a random integer between 5 and 10

-## 13) Generate a random integer between -10 and 30
+## 17) Generate a random integer between -10 and 30

-## 14) Write a coin flip function.
+## 18) Write a coin flip function.
 It should return the string "heads" half the time and the string "butts" the other half
 ```javascript
 function coinFlip(){

 }
 ```

-## 15) Write a card picking function that outputs cards from a standard deck: ex 'Ace of Clubs', 'Queen of Hearts', '10 of Diamonds', '8 of Spades'
+## 19) Write a card picking function that outputs cards from a standard deck: ex 'Ace of Clubs', 'Queen of Hearts', '10 of Diamonds', '8 of Spades'
 There are 4 suits: Hearts, Diamonds, Clubs, Spades
 There are 13 cards for each suit: Ace, 2-10, Jack, King, Queen
 steps: